ShrutiC-git/multi-cloud-k8s-with-terraform/README.md

     helm install consul-gcp hashicorp/consul --values consul/consul-gcp-values.yaml --namespace consul --create-namespace
     ```

+### Step 5: Verify Consul Federation

-Your multi-cloud service mesh is now operational!
-You can verify the federation by port-forwarding to the Consul UI and checking that both `aws` and `gcp` datacenters are visible.
+Your multi-cloud service mesh is now operational.
+You can verify that the two datacenters are federated using the following methods.

+1.  **Via the UI (from AWS cluster):**
+    ```bash
+    # Port-forward the Consul UI service
+    kubectl port-forward service/consul-ui -n consul 8501:80
+    ```
+    Navigate to `http://localhost:8501` in your browser.
+You should see both `aws` and `gcp` datacenters in the dropdown menu at the top left.

+2.  **Via the CLI (from any server pod):**
+    ```bash
+    # Exec into a Consul server pod in the AWS cluster
+    kubectl exec -it consul-server-0 -n consul -- /bin/sh
+    # Run the member command to see servers in both datacenters
+    consul members -wan
+    ```

 ---